dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

    </p>
    <p>
-    If you genuinely want a Ragdoll kitten from a reputable breeder get on somebody’s waitlist NOW and place a deposit.
-If after reading this, you decide you do not want one of our kittens we do not mind if you run information by us about other kittens being sold.
+    If you genuinely want a Ragdoll kitten from a reputable breeder get on somebody’s waitlist NOW, and place a deposit.
+If after reading this you decide you do not want one of our kittens, we do not mind if you run that information by us about other kittens being sold.
 We do not mind giving you feedback.
    </p>
    <p>